Financial Aid 2019-2020

-- Applications that are complete by the March 1st deadline will be given priority processing and will receive an award letter with your admissions decision letter on April 1, 2018.
+- Applications that are complete by the March 1st deadline will be given priority processing and will receive an award letter with your admissions decision letter in April 2019.

 - Applications are not considered complete and no aid will be awarded until FACTS reviews your tax returns.